seandstewart/bardly/pending/romances/cymbeline/uncut.md

 I do not like her.
 She doth think she has
 Strange lingering poisons: I do know her spirit,
 And will not trust one of her malice with
-A drug of such damn’d nature.
+A drug of such damn'd nature.
 Those she has
 Will stupefy and dull the sense awhile;
-Which first, perchance, she’ll prove on
+Which first, perchance, she'll prove on
 cats and dogs,
 Then afterward up higher: but there is
 No danger in what show of death it makes,
 More than the locking-up the spirits a time,
 To be more fresh, reviving.
-She is fool’d
+She is fool'd
 With a most false effect; and I the truer,
 So to be false with her.